UNT Visiting Writers Series | Department of English

 David Keplinger

-David Keplinger is a poet and translator.
+David Keplinger has won the 2019 Rilke Prize.
+He is a poet and translator.
 His collections of poems include The Most Natural Thing, The Prayers of Others, The Clearing, The Rose Inside and, most recently, Another City.
 His translations include Carsten René Nielsen's World Cut Out with Crooked Scissors and House Inspections, a Lannan Translations Selection; his most recent translation is Jan Wagner's The Art of Topiary.
 Keplinger's work has appeared in Poetry, Ploughshares, Virginia Quarterly Review, American Poetry Review, and The Writer's Almanac, and has been translated and included in anthologies in China, Germany, Denmark, Northern Ireland, and elsewhere.
 The recipient of two fellowships from the National Endowment for the Arts, Keplinger has received support from the Soros Foundation, the Pennsylvania Council on the Arts, the D.C.
 Council on Arts and Humanities, and the Danish Council on the Arts.
 He has also received the T.S.
 Eliot Award, the Colorado Book Award, the Cavafy Prize from Poetry International and The Erksine Poetry Prize from Smartish Place.
 Keplinger teaches in the MFA Program at American University in Washington, DC.

-You can find more information about the UNT Rilke Prize and a list of our previous winners here: http://english.unt.edu/creative-writing/unt-rilke-prize
+You can find more information about the UNT Rilke Prize and a list of our previous winners here: https://english.unt.edu/creative-writing/unt-rilke-prize.

 Marilynne Robinson